gochrono/chrono/README.md

 long you spend on a project.
 Add notes so you know exactly what you did.

-Chrono can manage thousands of frames in less than a second.

-To begin using Chrono, you can start tracking a project with `chrono start [project name] [tags]`

-To stop tracking the project use `chrono stop`.

-For more on using Chrono, check out the [quick start guide][1]

-#### Supported Architectures ####

-We provide pre-built Chrono binaries for Windows, Linux, and macOS (Darwin) for x64, i386 and ARM architectures.

-Alternatively, Chrono can be compiled from source where ever the Go compiler tool chain can run.

-**For more information on which architectures you can install Chrono on, check out the [Go documentation](https://golang.org/doc/install).**

 # Quickstart #

 ## Installation ##